The Days of Martini’s Buckjumping Show

 Lance Skuthorpe was one of Australia’s greatest horseman and showman.
 He was also an outstanding yarn spinner and reciter of Australian bush poetry.
 While travelling through bush towns in his earlier days he would start up one of his performances, be it horsemanship, poetry or all combined, to attract the locals and, of course, to pass the hat around.
 Now days we would call him a busker.
-There is at least one book on this remarkable man 1.
+There is at least one book on this remarkable man (( Jack Pollard was the author of The Rough Rider, Lansdowne, 1962.
+The Second edition was titled The Horse Tamer, Pollard Publishing, 1970. )).
 Skuthorpe’s greatest feat was to copy poet Adam Lindsay Gordon’s famous leap close to Blue Lake near Mt Gambier.
 The obelisk which was placed near the site known as Gordon’s Leap reads:

 This obelisk was erected as a memorial to the famous Australian poet.
 From near this spot in July, 1864, Gordon made his famed leap on horseback over an old post and rail guard fence onto a narrow ledge overlooking Blue Lake and jumped back again onto the roadway.
 The foundation stone was laid on 8th July 1887.